quotationtool/quotationtool.figuresng/src/quotationtool/figuresng/README.txt

     ...
     UserError: You want to use ... as key for the example, but it should be ...!

+There is also a name chooser.

 Indexing
 --------

-For getting the values out of an example object an its reference we make use of adapters.
+In order to get the values out of an example object an its reference we make use of adapters.
 There are allready some there, which we only need to register:

     >>> from quotationtool.figuresng.exampleindexing import ReferenceIndexer

-Then we need an adapter that adapts IReference objects to IReferenceIndexCatalog.
-We have to implement and register this adapter for each type of reference i.e. classes marked with or implementing the IReference interface.
+Then we need an adapter that adapts IEntry objects to IBibliographyCatalog.
+We have to implement and register this adapter for each type of reference i.e. classes marked with or implementing the IEntry interface.
 Otherwise we get a component lookup error:

-    >>> from quotationtool.figuresng.interfaces import IReferenceIndexCatalog, IReference
+    >>> from quotationtool.bibliography.interfaces import IBibliographyCatalog, IEntry
     >>> zope.component.provideAdapter(ReferenceIndexer)
-    >>> IReferenceIndexCatalog(tulip)
+    >>> IBibliographyCatalog(tulip)
     Traceback (most recent call last):
     ...
-    TypeError: ('Could not adapt', <Reference object at ...>, <InterfaceClass quotationtool.figuresng.interfaces.IReferenceIndexCatalog>)
+    TypeError: ('Could not adapt', <Reference object at ...>, <InterfaceClass quotationtool.bibliography.interfaces.IBibliographyCatalog>)

     >>> from zope.interface import implements
     >>> from zope.component import adapts
     >>> class DummyReferenceIndexer(object):
-    ...     implements(IReferenceIndexCatalog)
+    ...     implements(IBibliographyCatalog)
-    ...     adapts(IReference)
+    ...     adapts(IEntry)
     ...	    def __init__(self, context):
     ...         self.context = context
-    ...     author = title = u"?"
+    ...     def __getattr__(self, name):
+    ...	        return getattr(self.context, name, u'no real value')
     >>> zope.component.provideAdapter(DummyReferenceIndexer)
-    >>> isinstance(IReferenceIndexCatalog(kant_kdu), DummyReferenceIndexer)
+    >>> isinstance(IBibliographyCatalog(kant_kdu), DummyReferenceIndexer)
     True

-Now we can adapt example objects to IReferenceIndexCatalog:
+Now we can adapt example objects to IBibliographyCatalog:

-    >>> IReferenceIndexCatalog(tulip)
+    >>> IBibliographyCatalog(tulip)
     <quotationtool.figuresng.exampleindexing.ReferenceIndexer object at 0x...>